Population

 Source: Department of Home Affairs

-The following table shows the main occupations for nationals of South Africa, based on Skill stream migration outcomes and Temporary Resident (Skilled Employment) visa grants.
+This table shows the main occupations for nationals of South Africa.
+It is based on Skill stream migration outcomes and Temporary Resident (Skilled Employment) visa grants.

 Period | Temporary Resident (Skilled Employment) visas | No. of migrants | Skill stream migration | No. of migrants |